giantswarm/releases/aws/v15.2.1/README.md

 # :zap: Giant Swarm Release v15.2.1 for AWS :zap:

-This release provides bug fix for ebs-csi-driver allowing to resize EBS volumes.
+This release provides a bug fix for `ebs-csi-driver` to enable it to resize EBS volumes.

 ## Change details